 We assume that exactly 14 of the 50 subjects will yawn, since this was the total number who yawned in the original experiment.
 We then choose 34 of the 50 subjects at random to be in the seeded group and put the remaining subjects in the unseeded group.
 Finally, we count how many of the yawners were placed in the seeded group and how many were in the unseeded group, and then compute the difference in proportions.

-Follow the instructions for sampling in the Yawning.rmd file on the schedule page of the course website.
-Once you have sampled at least 10 times, enter your data in the class's shared google sheets (link in Slack)
+Follow the instructions for simulating below, which make use the Permutations interactive app, available on the schedule page of the course website.
+Once you have sampled at least 10 times, enter your data in this google sheet.